AlwaysBorderRadius/mpvnet-desuka/README.md

   ➝ Delete all `.engine` files in `mpvnet desuka/animejanai/onnx`.

 - If mpvnet or the interface freezes:
-  ➝ Open Task Manager and kill the process.
+  ➝ Open Task Manager and kill the mpvnet and mpv-discord.exe processes.
   *(The AnimeJaNai build of mpvnet is very sensitive, if it’s doing something like loading a model or fading the interface, wait until it finishes before doing something else.)*

 - If “thumbfast ERROR” appears and thumbnails don’t load: